mike-lischke/jree/doc/java.lang.md

 # Ported Types of java.lang

 This page lists the java.lang types that are currently in this Node package.

+## Status Notation:
-The notation describes the current status of a package or type.
-The symbol 🅵 means the type is fully converted (excluding functionality which cannot be implemented in Typescript, like synchronization), while Ⓟ indicates a partial conversion.
-Additionally, the symbol 𝑺 describes a type that is a stub, i.e. a type that is not yet implemented and exists solely to satisfy another type.
+- 🅵 means the type is fully converted (excluding functionality which cannot be implemented in Typescript, like synchronization).
+- 🅿 indicates a partial conversion, which means that the type is not fully converted, but it is usable.
+- 🅂 describes a type that is a stub, i.e. a type that is not yet implemented and exists solely to satisfy another type.

 ## Interface Summary